Violetemakhu/Sales-Analysis/README.md

 ### Data Source

-Sales Data: the primary dataset used for this analysis is the "sales_data.csv"file, containing detailed information about each sales by the company
+Sales Data: the primary dataset used for this analysis is the "sales_data.csv"file, containing detailed information about each sales by the company.

 ### Tools